Pew Sustainable Forestry Certification Initiative

 - 1 min read

 Growing public concern over forest management and timber harvesting practices led to the development of certification programs that identify wood products sourced from forests managed in environmentally and socially responsible ways.
-Originating in response to unsustainable logging in the tropics, the certification concept was later adapted to encourage improved forestry practices in the United States.
+Originally developed in response to unsustainable logging in tropical forests, certification systems were later adapted for use in the United States to encourage improved forestry practices across both public and private lands.

 Client: The Pew Charitable Trusts